mikes82pt/lunaportlistener/README.md

 ## **System Requirements**

 * **Windows 8.1** (32-bit or 64-bit)
-* Compatible with Windows 10 and Windows 11 as well
+* Compatible with Windows 10 (32-bit or 64-bit) and Windows 11 as well

 ---